 Simply we can say that soil erosion is the displacement of top layer of the soil.
 It badly affect all landforms.
 In agriculture, soil erosion, displace the top soil of field which highly affect the farming activities because topsoil contains most fertile soil and nutrient rich materials.

-Soil erosion weather it is by water, wind or any other physical forces, involves three different actions soil detachment, movement and deposition.
+Soil erosion weather it is by water, wind or any other physical forces, involves three different actions:-

 Types of soil erosion

 The removal of a fairly uniform layer of surface soil by the action of rainfall and run-off water.
 This sheet erosion depends on the amount of runoff water and erodability of soil.

 Sheet erosion is generally occurs near the foothills of Himalaya, eastern and western Ghats.
 This type of erosion, though extremely harmful to the land, is usually so slow that the former is not conscious of its existence.